dimaga/RoboND-Kinematics-Project/README.md

 extract joints:

 1. DH-links (4), (5), and (6) are defined to have coinciding origins.
 This common origin point is called "Wrist Center", or WC.
-This configuration allows to calculation position of WC independent of JOINTS[3], JOINTS[4] and JOINTS[5], using only End Effector (EE, aka "Gripper") position and orientation.
+This configuration allows to calculate position of WC independent of JOINTS[3], JOINTS[4] and JOINTS[5], using only End Effector (EE, aka "Gripper") position and orientation.
 WC position is restored in ```get_wc_position()``` function